-Section 4.
-Policy
+SECTION 4.
+POLICY

 A. Funding Level Objective.
-It is the District's policy to strive to achieve and maintain a Pension "Funded Ratio" (being the ratio by which the Market Value of Assets-as set forth in the most recently published Valuation Report--exceeds the Entry Age Normal Accrued Liability or "EANAL"-as set forth in the most recently published Valuation Report) for each Pension Plan of [90]%, but never dropping below [85]% (the "Funding Level Objective").
+It is the District's policy to strive to achieve and maintain a Pension "Funded Ratio" (being the ratio by which the Market Value of Assets-as set forth in the most recently published Valuation Report--exceeds the Entry Age Normal Accrued Liability or "EANAL"-as set forth in the most recently published Valuation Report) for each Pension Plan of 90% (the "Funding Level Objective").

-Funding Level Objective = [90]%
+Funding Level Objective = 90%

-Achieving and maintaining the [90]% Funding Level Objective ensures that the ongoing contributions of the District and its employees, and therefore the taxpayer funds, are properly and adequately funding the retirement benefits of retirees and today's workers.
+Achieving and maintaining the 90% Funding Level Objective ensures that the ongoing contributions of the District and its employees are properly and adequately funding the retirement benefits of retirees and today's workers.
 This concept is commonly referred to as the intergenerational equity.
-Falling short of this funded level forces future Board of Directors to pay the costs of the poor planning and execution of today's Pension Plans.
-The reason for a Funding Level Objective of [90]% rather than 100% is to allow some cushion for the possibility that good investment returns by CalPERS in a given year might push the Funded Ratio of a Pension Plan above 100% (commonly referred to as "superfunded status"), which means that the District and its employees had contributed into the Pension Plan more than was necessary.
-Thus, while the District remains committed to maintaining a 100% funded level, it shall manage the [10]% differential (i.e., the difference between [90]% and 100%) through its own investment process by creating the "Pension Rate Stabilization Fund" discussed herein.
+The reason for a Funding Level Objective of 90% rather than 100% is to allow some cushion for the possibility that good investment returns by CalPERS in a given year might push the Funded Ratio of a Pension Plan above 100% (commonly referred to as "superfunded status"), which means that the District and its employees had contributed into the Pension Plan more than was necessary.
+Thus, while the District remains committed to maintaining a 100% funded level, it shall manage the 10% differential (i.e., the difference between 90% and 100%) through its own investment process by creating the "Pension Rate Stabilization Fund" discussed herein.